Zeyad-Azima/Zeyad-Azima.github.io/_posts/Notes/2024-03-30-osednotes.md

 ## Introduction

-Here are some key notes and highlighted points from the provided text:

 1.  **Portability in PE Context:**

     - "Portable" refers to the PE file format's versatility across different CPU architectures and Windows versions.